Using KPIs to Coach, Not Punish: Building High-Performance Sales Teams

 When you’re using KPIs to coach, not to critique, the data becomes a source of growth.
 But used improperly, they can create fear, resistance, and high turnover.

-The Common Misuse of KPIs: From Tool to Threat
+The Common Misuse of KPIs and Using KPIs to Coach Effectively

 Signs your team may be experiencing KPI misuse: